 Solar charge controllers come with different efficiency ratings and a variety of extra features.

-Here’s the most common features and technical terms to look out for when buying a solar charge controller:
+Here’s the most common features and technical terms to look out for:

 Type | Refers to MPPT or PWM.

 Supported battery technology | The type of battery (FLA, AGM, Gel or Lithium) the charge controller can work with.

 Efficiency rate | The higher the percentage, the more wattage the solar charge controller can extract from the panel.
 The higher the better.

 Battery output voltage | Most controllers cover a range from 12v to 48v.
 Most RVs, campervans and motorhomes run on 12v systems, while 24v battery setups are less common.